Georgia

 group hike schedule

-First stop—the majestic sandstone cliffs, where time and wind have carved out wild patterns.
-For centuries, monastic cells were hollowed right into this soft rock.
+First stop: the majestic sandstone cliffs, where time and wind have carved out wild patterns.
+For centuries, monastic cells were hewn directly into this soft rock.

-Right after that, we'll get our first look at Mravaltskaro Reservoir.
-We'll leave the car nearby and hike up to the top of the legendary Rainbow Hills.
-Millions of years ago, this was the bottom of an ancient sea, and today we can literally walk through its history.
+Next up, the Mravaltskaro Reservoir opens up before us.
+We’ll leave the car nearby and hike to the top of the legendary Rainbow Hills.
+Millions of years ago, this was the ancient seabed, and today we can literally walk through its history.

 Because of the bright stripes, people often compare them to bacon.
 We’ll spend plenty of time wandering between them, checking out the cosmic patterns right under our feet.

-After coming down from the colored hills, we'll pass by sandstone mounds where remains of cave cells still exist.
-Then we'll hit the lowlands that separate the surreal colored mountains from the classic steppe hills.
-That's where we'll hike, and we might even run into tortoises.
+After heading down from the Rainbow Hills, we’ll pass by sandstone mounds where ruins of cave cells still remain.
+Then we’ll hit the lowland that separates the surreal colored mountains from the classic steppe hills.
+That’s where we’ll hike, and we might even spot some tortoises along the way.

-Our final stop is the Monastery of St. John the Baptist (Natlismtsemeli).
-This active cave complex dates back to the 6th century.
-Right here in the monastery, we'll see the central temple carved into the rock, which houses unique 12th-century frescoes, including images of Queen Tamar and the master who created these caves.
+The final stop is the Monastery of St. John the Baptist (Natlismtsemeli).
+This is an active 6th-century cave complex.
+Right here in the monastery, we’ll see the central temple carved into the rock, which houses unique 12th-century frescoes, including images of Queen Tamar and the master who created these caves.
 You can even see the ancient systems of channels and reservoirs the monks used to collect water in the dry desert.

-During the tour, we hike through the hills.
-They aren't very high, but they have a unique surface that looks like dried, cracked clay.
-That's why it's important to choose comfortable, stable shoes with a non-slip sole.
-We highly recommend using trekking poles—they'll keep you safe on the descents and climbs.
-There are a few spots on the route where we walk along a narrow path on the hillside.
-Keep this in mind if you have a strong fear of heights.
+During the tour, we’ll be hiking through the hills.
+They aren't super high, but the terrain is unique—think dried, cracked clay.
+That’s why it’s crucial to wear comfortable, stable shoes with a non-slip sole.
+We highly recommend using trekking poles; they’ll keep you safe on the descents and climbs.
+There are a few spots on the route where we walk along narrow trails on the hillside.
+Keep this in mind if you have a serious fear of heights.

-*Keep in mind that this is a hike — a trek along mountain or forest trails without an overnight stay, requiring comfortable shoes and a small daypack with snacks.
-A walk, on the other hand, is just a casual stroll, often in the city or developed parks.
+*Just a reminder: this is a hike—a trek along mountain or forest trails without an overnight stay, requiring sturdy shoes and a small daypack with snacks.
+It’s not just a casual stroll in the city or a park.

-The difficulty level is specified for this category of routes.
+The difficulty level is rated specifically for this type of route.

-To book your spot, full payment is required 100%
+To book your spot, we require 100% payment upfront

 what’s included?